The-Extra-Project/Extra_surface_repo/README.md

-# Sparkling Wasure : Distributed watertight surface reconstruction on Apache Spark.
+# Distributed watertight surface reconstruction on Apache Spark.

 This project aims to process algorithm for watertight surface reconstruction based on Delaunay triangulation on distributed infrastructures.
 This code is a simplfied version of the article  [Efficiently Distributed Watertight Surface reconstruction](https://lcaraffa.github.io/edwsr/)